Improving "Fast Iterative Shrinkage-Thresholding Algorithm": Faster, Smarter and Greedier: Lazy-start strategy

 \subsection{Continuous dynamical system perspective}

-The above discussion implies that there exists optimal choice of $d$.
-From continuous dynamical system perspective, we show that optimal $d$ indeed exists.
+The above discussion implies the existence optimal choices of $d$.
+From continuous dynamical system perspective, we show that an optimal $d$ does indeed exists.
 What is interesting is that the optimal $d$ does not depend on condition number of the problem, but the accuracy of solution.
-The analysis is inspired by the result from \cite{su2014differential}.
+The analysis is inspired by the result of \cite{su2014differential}.